Jon, can you tell me what to expect in Korea? Can you give me a few tips on what you liked and disliked?

 Why does your Blacklist have so many submissions compared to your Greenlist?

-I have no control who submits what.
+I have no control over who submits what.
 That more people have submitted to the Blacklist than the Greenlist I find most unfortunate.
 Personally, I hope more people do tell of their positive experiences in Korea.

 How accurate are the listings?